SiriusXM Irish Music Channel: Where U.S. Listeners Can Actually Find Irish Sounds Across Satellite Radio in 2026

 Why Many Listeners Miss It

 A common frustration among subscribers is the perception that Irish music is “missing” from SiriusXM.
-In reality, it is often tucked into streaming categories or scheduled programming blocks rather than assigned a permanent channel number.
+In reality, the content hasn’t disappeared—it has largely been repositioned into streaming-first spaces, specialty shows, and rotating programming blocks rather than assigned a permanent, easy-to-find channel number.

 Seasonal Surges Drive Programming Decisions